The Role Quality Plays in Medical Device Creation

 Medical Devices not only make up a sizable portion of the FDA regulated products, they also account for the most diversity among products.

-As we explore the four phases for developing your Quality Management System, you'll discover how the specific medical device changes the content and requirements you need to have in place.
-In other words, there is no such thing as a generic Quality Management System (QMS) for Medical Devices.
+As we explore the four phases of developing your quality management system, you'll understand how different medical devices have different requirements.
+In other words, there is no such thing as a generic QMS for Medical Devices.

-Each unique device carries its own level of risk--from low-risk (e.g., tongue depressors and surgical gloves) to medium-risk (e.g.,vitro diagnostic kits, CT Scanners, and surgical robots) to high-risk wireless (e.g., implantable devices and heart valves of risk)-- and as a result, corresponding QMS requirements.
+Each unique device carries its own level of risk--from low-risk (e.g., tongue depressors and surgical gloves) to medium-risk (e.g., vitro diagnostic kits, CT Scanners, and surgical robots) to high-risk (e.g., wireless implantable devices and heart valves)-- and as a result, a corresponding set of QMS requirements.

 The Idea Phase: How Quality Affects Medical Device Ideation

-Once you start to have the outlines of concept for a medical device, you'll kick off the Idea Phase.
+Once you've outlined a concept for a medical device, you'll kick off the Idea Phase.

-Especially, if this is your first device, the most important thing you can do is become knowledgeable of the industry and the regulatory requirements.
-I have seen countless promising products never make it to the market because the inventor/company didn't understand the criticality of taking some simple steps to ensure success.
+The most important thing you can do, especially if this is your first device, is become knowledgeable about the industry and its regulatory requirements.
+Countless promising products never make it to market because their inventor/company didn't understand the criticality of taking some simple steps to ensure success.